rtcharity/resources.eahub.org/content/events/clubs-fair.md

 ## After the Game

-At your first event after tabling you might like to present the results of your Giving Game
+You might like to present the results of your Giving Game during the first event after tabling.